- Search The Registry

 - My Account

 *Beyoncé Giselle Knowles-Carter Knowles was born on this date in 1981.
-She is a Black singer and songwriter.
+She is a Black singer, songwriter, and Fashion Design businesswoman.

 Beyonce Giselle Knowles is from Houston, Texas, the daughter of Celestine "Tina" Knowles (née Beyonce), a hairdresser and salon owner, and Mathew Knowles, a Xerox sales manager.
 Beyoncé's name is a tribute to her mother's maiden name.
 Her younger sister Solange Knowles is also a singer and a former backup dancer for Destiny's Child.
 Solange and Beyoncé are the first sisters to have both had No. 1 album.
 Mathew is African American, and Tina is Louisiana Creole, with distant Jewish, Spanish, Chinese, and Indonesian ancestry.